How to Choose an Orthodontist

 In their residency training, orthodontists continue to expand the skills they need to manage the movement of teeth (orthodontics) and guide facial development (dentofacial orthopedics).
 Their studies include oral disease, biomedical science, biomechanics, and the many orthodontic techniques and treatment options now available.

-Suggestions for Finding the Best Orthodontists
+Finding the Best Orthodontist

 - How long has the orthodontist been practicing?